ShresthaRajat/mgarden/content/Cloud Computing/AWS/Networking/VPC.md

 ### CIDR - Classless Inter-domain Routing

+• CIDR block size can be between /16 and /28
+• The CIDR block must not overlap with any existing CIDR block that's associated with the VPC
+• You cannot increase or decrease the size of an existing CIDR block
-**The first four IP addresses and the last IP address in each subnet CIDR block are not available for you to use, and cannot be assigned to an instance.**
+• The first four and last IP address are not available for use

-i.e.

 -   10.0.0.0: Network address.
 -   10.0.0.1: Reserved by AWS for the VPC router.